valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

     - Click Generate token
   - Once the token is generated, copy it immediately.
 You won't be able to see it again after leaving the page.

-The `Project-Director` github repository has been updated!
+The `Director`'s github repository has been updated!